 - A continuing stake of Rs.
 5 crores or less than 2.5% of the initial corpus shall go to the management or sponsor.

 India’s GDP has increased significantly over time.
 It is now ranked sixth globally.
 In the following thirty years, this economy is anticipated to rank among the top two economies in the world.
-According to the GDP projection for the next five years, the economy will expand at a rate of around 6.5% to 7%.
+According to the GDP projection for the next five years, the economy will expand at around 6.5% to 7%.
 On the other side, investment risk is decreased by economic stability.
 At the moment, India has a stable central government as well.
-Political stability so contributes to economic stability, which in turn lessens market volatility.
+Political stability contributes to economic stability, which in turn, lessens market volatility.

 Typically, resident Indians, Indians who have immigrated overseas, and foreigners can make investments in Alternative Investment Funds.
 The permitted amount for regular investors is Rs.
 1 crore.
 The minimum investment required of angel investors is Rs.
 25 lakhs.
 The minimum investment requirement for top management, including directors, fund managers, and other AIF employees, is Rs.
 25 lakhs.